 Habitat and Ecology

-It is restricted to an isolated, and mostly inaccessible, mountain ridge in the upper Amazon basin, where the habitat is generally montane and premontane tropical forest.
+This species is restricted to an isolated, and mostly inaccessible, mountain ridge in the upper Amazon basin, where the habitat is generally montane and premontane tropical forest.
 This is a terrestrial species that is presumed to breed in streams, and which is probably intolerant of habitat modification.

 Red List Status